chirag1712/rental-finder-app/README.md

 4. Launch the app by running the following from the server directory:
 `npm run dev`

+# Future work #
+## I. Data synthesis plan
+1. Generating realistic fake data to increase the size of the prod dataset and load test and optimize performance further.
+2. Using this https://thisrentaldoesnotexist.com/ for generating images for the rental apartments.

 # References #
 We used this repository https://github.com/bezkoder/nodejs-express-mysql/tree/d8cef0f9dace78d1a78da58611526e6474cb2a52 for getting the basic project structure and a simple CRUD api for a student data model in the server folder (our backend) for our milestone zero project.